MGPoirot/web2mp3/README.md

 clean on every container start, so there's nothing stale left behind by a hard crash or `docker compose kill` to clean up.
-Actual commands are run against the already-running container with `docker compose exec`, through three small commands installed in the image (plain `docker compose exec` defaults to root, since the image has no static user baked in — each of these drops to the same `PUID`/`PGID`-mapped user as the main process before running anything):
+Actual commands are run against the already-running container with `docker compose exec`, through four small commands installed in the image (plain `docker compose exec` defaults to root, since the image has no static user baked in — each of these drops to the same `PUID`/`PGID`-mapped user as the main process before running anything):